-That’s the big question posed by The Matrix movie trilogy, one of Sarah’s favorite series and the reason she’s decided she wants to study philosophy this year, in large part thanks to its compelling star.
+That’s the big question posed by The Matrix movie trilogy, one of Ashar’s favorite series and the reason she’s decided she wants to study philosophy this year, in large part thanks to its compelling star.

 That’s why we’re celebrating Keanu Reeves today with some awesome facts, movie ideas and more!

 All about Keanu Reeves

 Keanu Reeves was born in Beirut, Lebanon, on Sept.
 2, 1964, and raised around the world before becoming a naturalized Canadian citizen.

 His father was Hawaiian-American, and Keanu means “cool breeze over mountains” in Hawaiian.
 It’s derived from his great-great-uncle’s name, Keaweaheulu, which means “cool breeze raising.”

 Keanu dropped out of high school (in fact, he attended four high schools in five years and was expelled from one of them).
 However, he’d been acting since he was 9 years old, and after he dropped out, he pursued acting.
 He had several roles in the mid-1980s and early 1990s, and he was in a band called Dogstar, where he played bass guitar, in the 1990s.

 In 1992, he played Jonathan Harker in the Francis Ford Coppola version of Bram Stoker’s Dracula, which we’re hoping to watch since that’s one of the classics Ashar is reading this year, and in 1994 starred in Speed, which we’ve seen most of as well and want to catch the rest of soon!

 But it was the Matrix trilogy – The Matrix, in 1999, and The Matrix Reloaded and The Matrix Revolutions, both in 2003 – that brought him arguably the most fame generally as well as in our family.